-Compliance with the CCPA is going to require organizations to perform a thorough review of its policies on how it handles and uses consumer personal information.
-This process may be complex and unfamiliar to many organizations but compliance will still be required as organizations are exposed to civil liability from consumers and fines from state regulators.
-Relying on the data privacy audit experience of auditors can minimize the risk of non-compliance to the organization and can ensure that the company is ready to respond to consumer requests by January 1, 2020.
+Compliance with the CCPA is going to require organizations to perform a thorough review of their policies on handling and using consumer personal information.
+This process may be complex and unfamiliar to many organizations but compliance will still be required as organizations are exposed to fines from state regulators.
+Relying on the data privacy assessment experience of vendors specialized in this area can minimize the risk of non-compliance to the organization and can ensure that the company is ready to respond to consumer requests by January 1, 2020.
 Companies can also do internal checks as they go through the steps of creating CCPA-required documentation and data mapping.

 Click here to see how SixFifty can help your company fulfill its CCPA compliance obligations.

 ***DISCLAIMER: This publication has been prepared by SixFifty, LLC to provide information of interest to our readers regarding the California Consumer Privacy Act.
 It is not intended to provide legal advice for a specific situation or to create an attorney-client relationship.
 SixFifty, LLC does not provide legal advice.***

 Written by Marie Kulbeth

 Marie Kulbeth is a Co-Founder and General Counsel of SixFifty, and the co-director of BYU LawX, a legal design lab dedicated to solving access to justice problems.
 She works to make the law straightforward for everyone, regardless of education level or income.
 Marie keeps her passion for equitable, accessible legal services at the forefront of her career.
 Her role as...